-To help you understand all the different features of balance bikes so you can make the best choice for your child.
+Understanding all the different features of a balance bike so you can make the best choice for your child.

 Seat height range for balance bikes can vary greatly and it's the number one thing to consider before purchasing a balance bike.
 When choosing a balance bike for your little rider it's always important to choose the correct size.
 Not choosing the right size can frustrate your child and inhibited their ability to properly learn to ride a bike.
 It can also be dangerous.
 Most likely it's their first bike and we highly recommend that you purchase a bike that fits them now, not one that they will grow into.

 Getting a proper fit on a balance bike requires one simple measurement, your child's inseam measurement.
 A proper seat height should have the child sitting on the seat saddle, with feet flat on the ground, with a slight bend in the knees.
 A good starting point is 1-inch less than the child's inseam.
 For long distance riding on smooth surfaces, you can adjust the seat slightly up.
 For obstacles, tricks and off-road riding, the saddle can be adjusted for slightly more bend in the knees.

 One more thing to consider is the ability to quickly adjust the seat height.
 As a parent of two children with balance bikes, having the ability to adjust the seat height without the need for tools is extremely convenient and time saving.